MINOTROCK/Root-Me/write-ups/002_capture_this_(ct).md

 ![Clean.png](../assets/images/006_ct.png)

 The result is the same visible image, but it now weighs `160 KB`, compared to `568 KB` for the original.
 The difference is huge!
 This confirms that a large amount of hidden data was appended.

-Yes it the same image, but this one weidght `160 KB` the original weidght was `568 Kb`, the diferrence is so hudge !!!
 Next, I cloned the [Github repository](https://github.com/frankthetank-music/Acropalypse-Multi-Tool) related to the vulnerability.

 I tried to run the `Python` program using `WSL Kali-Linux` but it displayed an `error` related to an "externally-managed-environment".